Meet the Double Bass Studio

 Sara Nell Chase

 Sara Nell Chase is a junior double bassist from Asheville, NC.
-She began playing double bass in sixth grade and, prior to coming to the UNCSA bass studio, has been mostly self-taught with two notable exceptions: She got her start with the late Eliot Wadopian, Grammy award-winning bassist from Paul Winter Consort and Free Planet Radio; and, beginning in 2021, a year of intensive study under Kevin Kehrberg, chair of Warren Wilson College’s Music Department and IBMA award-winner.
+She began playing double bass in sixth grade and, before coming to the UNCSA bass studio, has been primarily self-taught with two notable exceptions: She got her start with the late Eliot Wadopian, Grammy award-winning bassist from Paul Winter Consort and Free Planet Radio; and, beginning in 2021, a year of intensive study under Kevin Kehrberg, chair of Warren Wilson College's Music Department and IBMA award-winner.

-In 2019 and 2020, Sara Nell was chosen as first chair bass for both West Region and All State bands.
-In 2021, she signed on to play bass with the Carolina Youth Orchestra in Greenville, SC (housed at Furman University) and was awarded the position of principal bassist.
-At the age of six, Sara Nell began playing violin; she now plays for enjoyment and the pursuit of deeper knowledge of old-time and bluegrass music.
-In addition to playing classical bass, Sara Nell also enjoys playing jazz and old-time music.
+In 2019 and 2020, Sara Nell was chosen as first chair bass for both West Region and All-State bands.
+In 2021, she signed on to play bass with the Carolina Youth Orchestra in Greenville, SC (housed at Furman University), where she was awarded the position of principal bassist.

 Sean Darney